What is erectile dysfunction?

-Many men with erectile dysfunction (ED) have trouble discussing their condition with their doctors.
-This is part of why there is a strong interest in complementary and alternative medicine (CAM) therapies for ED.
-Unfortunately, there is little more than anecdotal evidence to support the use of most CAM therapies for ED.
-In addition, some therapies may actually be dangerous for your health.
+Erectile dysfunction (ED) is usually a treatable condition.
+Along with traditional medication and therapy, there are also complementary and alternative medicine (CAM) therapies for ED.
+Unfortunately, there’s little evidence to support the use of most CAM therapies for ED.
+In fact, some therapies may actually be dangerous for your health.

 Talk to your doctor before you take any supplements or alternative therapies for your ED.
 Many supplements can interact dangerously with medications.
-Remember: just because a product is herbal or “natural” does not mean that it’s safe.
+Remember that even herbal or “natural” remedies can be unsafe.

-A number of herbs and supplements have been tested for use in men with ED.
-However, the overall quality of the studies has been low.
-Therefore, evidence for these therapies is limited.
-Furthermore, many of these therapies have risks.
-These risks may not yet be fully known.
-CAM therapies, like other treatments, should always be used with caution.
+There are a number of herbs and supplements for use in men with ED.
+However, the overall quality of the studies evaluating these treatments has been low.
+Therefore, evidence for the effectiveness and safety of these therapies is limited.
+Many of these therapies have known risks, and there’s a possibility that other risks are yet to be discovered.
+Always use CAM therapies with caution.

-L-arginine is a naturally occurring amino acid that is found in certain foods.
-It is important for nitrous oxide (NO) synthesis.
+L-arginine is a naturally occurring amino acid found in certain foods.
+It’s important for nitrous oxide (NO) synthesis.

 Good NO synthesis is important for erectile function.
 It increases penile blood flow by relaxing muscles and vessels.
 Viagra and similar medications work by altering NO levels.

-Ginkgo is an herb that has been used medicinally for thousands of years to treat a variety of ailments.
-It has been investigated as an ED treatment in multiple studies.
-However, the results have been inconsistent.
-This supplement is purported be able to improve penile blood flow.
-Additionally, some reports suggest that ginkgo can increase bleeding risk potentially making it particularly dangerous for people using blood thinners.
-A study recently published in Pharmacotherapy found no evidence for increased bleeding with use of ginkgo.
+Ginkgo is an herb that’s been used medicinally for thousands of years to treat a variety of ailments.
+This supplement may improve penile blood flow.
+Additionally, some reports suggest that ginkgo can increase bleeding risk.
+This makes it particularly dangerous for people using blood thinners.
+Other studies, including one from

-Zinc may help ED in men with a zinc deficiency.
-However, too much zinc can cause harm to your immune system.
+Zinc may improve ED in men who have a zinc deficiency.
+However, too much zinc can harm your immune system.

-This traditional Chinese treatment is performed with fine needles.
-The needles are inserted into specific parts of the body to stimulate various pressure points.
-Practitioners believe that this can correct imbalances in qi (energy), and can be used to treat illness.
+This traditional Chinese treatment uses fine needles.
+A practitioner inserts the needles into specific parts of the body to stimulate various pressure points.
+Practitioners believe that this can correct imbalances in Chi (energy) and treat illness.
 Acupuncture is generally considered safe.

 A number of over-the-counter herbal supplements claim to treat ED.
-However, according to the Mayo Clinic, products labeled as “herbal Viagra” should be avoided.
-These supplements can increase blood flow, and can also cause dangerous drops in blood pressure.
+However, according to the Mayo Clinic, you should avoid products labeled as “herbal Viagra.”
+These supplements can increase blood flow and cause dangerous drops in blood pressure.
 Risk may be particularly high for men who are using nitrates.
 Herbal Viagra can also interact with other prescription drugs.
-Herbal Viagra products may also contain potentially toxic compounds that are not listed on the label.
+Herbal Viagra products may contain potentially toxic compounds that aren’t listed on the label.